Vehicular Multistatic OTFS-ISAC: A Geometry-Aware Deployment and Kalman-Based Tracking: Introduction

-Distributed ISAC emerged as a promising approach to overcome the inherent limitations of monostatic systems by allowing multiple base stations, user devices, or vehicles to cooperate for ISAC.
-This cooperation increased spatial diversity and enhanced localization accuracy which were particularly important in high-mobility environments.
+Multistatic ISAC has emerged as an approach to overcome inherent limitations of monostatic systems by allowing multiple base stations, user devices, or vehicles to cooperate for ISAC.
+This cooperation increases spatial diversity and enhances localization accuracy, which are important in high-mobility environments.
 Earlier works on uplink cooperative ISAC focused on waveform and resource allocation, showing that joint optimization could reduce the Cramér--Rao lower bound (CRLB) for sensing while ensuring communication quality~\cite{li09}.
-In vehicular networks, cooperative time-division ISAC frameworks demonstrated that sharing sensing data among automated vehicles reduced detection errors and latency~\cite{zh10}.
-At the network level, distributed ISAC schemes based on coordinated multi-point (CoMP) transmission and multi-static radar reported scaling gains in sensing accuracy as the number of cooperating transceivers increased~\cite{hon11,men12}.
-Mutual information-based sensing metrics were also introduced to unify communication--sensing trade-offs, effectively modeling distributed ISAC as a virtual MIMO system~\cite{yin13}.
-Nevertheless, most of these designs relied on OFDM waveforms, which were sensitive to Doppler shifts and multipath effects, limiting their effectiveness in fast time-varying channels.
+In vehicular networks, cooperative time-division ISAC frameworks demonstrated that sharing sensing data among automated vehicles reduces detection errors and latency~\cite{zh10}.
+At the network level, multistatic ISAC schemes based on coordinated multi-point (CoMP) transmission and multi-static radar reported scaling gains in sensing accuracy as the number of cooperating transceivers increases~\cite{hon11,men12}.
+Mutual information-based sensing metrics were introduced to unify communication-sensing trade-offs, effectively modeling multistatic ISAC as a virtual MIMO system~\cite{yin13}.
+Besides, KF was employed in \cite{sag26} to recursively estimate target states by fusing noisy position--velocity measurements with an assumed motion model.
+In multistatic OTFS-ISAC, this approach was essential for mitigating mobility- and geometry-induced uncertainties, thereby improving robustness of moving-target sensing and reliability of the associated communications.